mcarpen3/s3-upload-resume-v3/README.md

     the same time. `fdSlicer` is an object for which you can call `createReadStream(options)`.
 See the fd-slicer README for more information.
 -   `'fileClosed'` - emitted when `localFile` has been closed.
+-   `'uploading'` - emitted to tell how it is uploading the file.
+    -   `putting` is when it is uploading a file less than multipartUploadThreshold.
+    -   `starting` is when it is starting a multipart upload from scratch.
+    -   `resuming` is when it found an already started multipart upload on the s3 for that same bucket and key, resumes that upload skipping any parts that the md5 of that part up in the cloud matches the md5 of that part to be uploaded.

 And these methods: